Chief of Police

 Director of Victim Services

-Manager of Public Safety Systems
+Director of Public Safety Systems

 Wayne Smith is the Director of the Office of Public Safety Systems.
 Before coming to KSU, he worked for the Georgia Emergency Management and Homeland Security Agency, serving in several capacities, including Operations Division Director, Infrastructure and Applied Technology Program Manager within the Homeland Security Division, and Communications Manager within the Operations Division.
 His local government experience includes public administration, emergency management, 9-1-1 and law enforcement.
 He earned his undergraduate degree from Western Carolina University and his graduate degree from Georgia State University.